 #6 The fate of Robert’s wife and daughter

 Kildrummy Castle was taken, and Neil Bruce was drawn, hanged and beheaded.
-Elizabeth, Marjorie and Mary were later captured by Balliol’s adherents.
-Mary Bruce got the worst lot, locked in a cage suspended in Roxburgh Castle during 2 long years.
+Elizabeth, Marjorie, and Mary were later captured by Balliol’s adherents.
+Mary Bruce got the worst lot, being locked in a cage suspended in Roxburgh Castle during 2 long years.
 Edward wasn’t into the deference of opening the doors to women and other sorts of courtesy.

 7# Escaping to Rathlin island.
 Bruce’s cave